Worklytics/psoxy/docs/sources/atlassian/jira/README.md

 Add the `id` value from that JSON response as the value of the `jira_cloud_id` variable in the `terraform.tfvars` file of your Terraform configuration.
-This will generate all the test URLs with a proper value and it will populate the right value for setting up the configuration.
+This will generate all the test URLs with a proper value for targeting a valid Jira Cloud instance.

 NOTE: A "token family" includes the initial access/refresh tokens generated above as well as all subsequent access/refresh tokens that Jira returns to any future token refresh requests.
 By default,